erinlee08/daily-learning-journals/README.md

+#daily-learning-journals 8-30
+today, i reviewed the git acp to both master and branch.
+Now I know why sometimes my pushes never showed up in gh ( wrong repo). also, with today's assignment, I felt that I knew what to do, but it was just putting the right code was hard (like how it has been with all assignments.)
+I am not sure how conducive this is for me in terms of learning to code....

 #daily-learning-journals 8-24-
 today was a better day for me. what i did differently was that i was more focused on teaching myself what the lecture/demo meant in my own words.
 Also, i will start commenting when writing code as well to really check my own understanding and reinforce the concept.
 Hope that will work.
 Repetition, reptition.